gokubi/policies/citizen_code_of_conduct.md

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

-If a Kairos guest engages in unacceptable behavior, your Kairos hosts may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from future Kairos events without warning (and without refund in the case of a paid event).
+If a Kairos guest engages in unacceptable behavior, they will be required to leave and may not be welcome again.

 ## 7. Reporting Guidelines

 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a Kairos Organizer as soon as possible.
 At a Kairos event, please get yourself safe and follow the [reporting guidelines](https://gokubi.github.io/policies/reporting_guidelines.html).
 Outside of an in-person event, please contact the your Kairos hosts listed in section 10.
-Please consider it your responsibilty to report unacceptable behavior as close to the time of occurrence as possible.

 ## 8. Addressing Grievances